filipvabrousek/Exam/Execution contexts.md

 # Execution contexts

+Execution context is a concept in the language spec equates to the 'environment' a function executes in; that is, variable scope (and the scope chain, variables in closures from outer scopes), function arguments, and the value of the this object

 # How Execution contexts work in closures
 After anonymous function returns, STH stays in memory Then, after sayHi creates new execution content, and find STH sitting there